sarahmakki12/intro-to-nlp-project/report.md

 Output: `data/training/{lang}.txt` for each target language, with one translated line per source line in the same order as `en_unique.txt`.

+**Note on numbers:** Google Translate preserves numbers as standard ASCII digits (0-9) across all target languages — it does not convert them to native numeral systems (e.g., Hindi Devanagari digits, Arabic-Indic digits).
+This matches the evaluation data, where numbers appear as ASCII digits regardless of language.

 #### Running translation in the background

 The full translation takes ~5 hours (138K lines x 9 languages).
 Run it via `nohup` so it persists across terminal/session closures: